Ben's Engineering Blog

 Static analysis

-Something that is statically analyzable is something of which behavior can be worked out ahead of time.
+Something that is statically analyzable is something of which behaviour can be worked out ahead of time.
 It should be noted that some things that are deemed not to be statically analyzable can be made statically analyzable by introducing constraints on what can be written.
 It should also be used with caution as some things named under statically analyzable are but whose implementation is incredibly complex to build.

 Markup